-Arkansas panel OKs restrictions on 2nd trimester abortions
+Arkansas Panel OKs Restrictions on 2nd Trimester Abortions

-An Arkansas legislative committee voted Thursday to outlaw an abortion procedure that opponents call "savage" and "barbaric" while others deem it the safest way to end a pregnancy in the second trimester.
-The proposal by a legislator who is also president of Arkansas Right to Life would ban dilation and evacuation, also known as a D&E abortion.
+LITTLE ROCK - An Arkansas legislative committee has voted to outlaw an abortion procedure that opponents call "savage" and "barbaric" while others deem it the safest way to end a pregnancy in the second trimester.

 Add your comments below